openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * When the suspend command is successfully confirmed by the RileyLink a confirmation dialog will display the message 'All insulin delivery has been suspended'.
 * Click OK [1] to confirm and proceed.
 * Your active pod has now suspended all insulin delivery.
-* The Omnipod (POD) tab will update the Pod status to 'Suspended' [2].
+* The Omnipod (POD) tab will update the pod status to 'Suspended' [2].
 * The SUSPEND button [3] will change to a new Resume Delivery button.

    .. image:: ../images/Omnipod_Suspend2.png
      :alt: Omnipod suspend insulin delivery  II

-Resuming Insulin Delivery
+Resuming insulin delivery
 ---------------------------------------------------------
 Use this command to instruct the active suspended pod to resume insulin delivery.
 After the command is successfully processed, insulin will resume normal delivery using the current basal rate for the current time from the active basal profile.
 The pod will again accept commands for bolus, TBR and SMB.

 * Open Omnipod (POD) tab or menu
-* Ensure the Pod status field (next to [2]) displays 'Suspended'.
+* Ensure the pod status field (next to [2]) displays 'Suspended'.
 * Press the Resume Delivery button [1] to start the process to instruct the current pod to resume normal insulin delivery.
-* A message RESUME DELIVERY [2] will display in the Pod status field, signifying the RileyLink is actively sending the command to the suspended pod.
+* A message RESUME DELIVERY [2] will display in the pod status field, signifying the RileyLink is actively sending the command to the suspended pod.
 * When the Resume delivery command is successfully confirmed by the RileyLink a confirmation dialog will display the message 'Insulin delivery has been resumed'.
 * Click OK [3] to confirm and proceed.
-* The Omnipod (POD) tab will update the Pod status field to 'Running' [4].
+* The Omnipod (POD) tab will update the pod status field to 'Running' [4].
 * The Resume Delivery button will now display the SUSPEND button [5].

    .. image:: ../images/Omnipod_Resume.png
      :alt: Omnipod resume insulin delivery

-Acknowledging Pod Alerts
+Acknowledging pod alerts
 ---------------------------------------------------------
 NOTE - if you do not see a ACK ALERTS button, it is because it is conditionally displayed on the Omnipod (POD) tab ONLY when the pod expiration or low reservoir alert has been triggered.

 The process below will show you how to manually disable pod beeps that occur when the pod time reaches the defined warning limit in the `'Hours before shutdown' <../Configuration/OmnipodEros.html#alerts>`_ Omnipod alerts setting before the 72 hour (3 days) pod expiration.

-NOTE - If you have enabled the Automatically acknowledge Pod alerts setting in `Omnipod Alerts <../Configuration/OmnipodEros.html#alerts>`_, this alert will be handled automatically after the first occurence and you will NOT need to manually disable the alert.
+NOTE - If you have enabled the Automatically acknowledge Pod alerts setting in `Omnipod Alerts <../Configuration/OmnipodEros.html#alerts>`_, this alert will be handled automatically after the first occurrence and you will NOT need to manually disable the alert.

 * When the defined `'Hours before shutdown' <../Configuration/OmnipodEros.html#alerts>`_ limit is reached, the pod will issue warning beeps to inform you that it is approaching its expiration time and a pod change will soon be required.
 * You can verify this on the Omnipod (POD) tab under the 'Active Pod alerts' [1] field where the status message 'Pod will expire soon' is displayed.
 This trigger will display the ACK ALERTS [2] button
 * Press the ACK ALERTS button (acknowledge alerts) [2].
-* The RileyLink sends the command to the pod to deactivate pod expiration warning beeps and updates the Pod status field with ACKNOWLEDGE ALERTS [3].
+* The RileyLink sends the command to the pod to deactivate pod expiration warning beeps and updates the pod status field with ACKNOWLEDGE ALERTS [3].
 * Upon successful deactivation of the alerts two beeps will be issued by the active pod and a confirmation dialog will display the message 'Activate alerts have been acknowledged'.
 * Click OK [4] to confirm and dismiss the dialog.
 * On the Omnipod (POD) tab the warning message under the Active Pod alerts will no longer be displayed [5] and the active pod will no longer issue pod expiration warning beeps.